This is the multi-page printable view of this section. Click here to print.

 Credential Chain Configuration

-Development environments: Set AZURE_TOKEN_CREDENTIALS=dev to use Azure CLI (az) or Azure Developer CLI (azd) credentials.
+• dev - Prioritize Azure CLI (az) or Azure Developer CLI (azd) credentials (recommended for local development)

 Service Principal Authentication